 - The Will: To identify the named Executor.

-- Grant of Probate (UK) or Letters of Testamentary (US): The court-issued document confirming your legal right to act.
+- Letters Testamentary (or Letters of Administration): The court-issued document confirming your legal right to act for the estate.

 - Small Estate Affidavit: If the account balance is below a certain threshold, you may be able to avoid full probate by using this simplified form.